devfile/registry/CONTRIBUTING.md

 2) Verify your Devfile stack has the following metadata fields at a minimum:

-    - Name: The name of the devfile stack, e.g. `java-springboot`
+    - Name: The name of the devfile stack, e.g. `java-springboot`.
-    - Display Name: The longer name of your devfile stack, e.g. `Spring Boot®`
+    - Display Name: The longer name of your devfile stack, e.g. `Spring Boot®`.
-    - Description: A brief description of your devfile stack, e.g. `Spring Boot® using Java`
+    - Description: A brief description of your devfile stack, e.g. `Spring Boot® using Java`.
-    - Version: The version of your stack, in semnatic version format, e.g. `1.0.0`
+    - Version: The version of your stack, in semnatic version format, e.g. `1.0.0`.

 2) Add a folder for the stack to `stacks/` in this repository.